wmliang/pe-afl/README.md

 so that it can fuzz on windows user-mode application and kernel-mode driver without source or full symbols or hardware support

-details, benchmark and some kernel-mode case study can be found on [slide](https://www.slideshare.net/wmliang/make-static-instrumentation-great-again-high-performance-fuzzing-for-windows-system), which is presented on BluehatIL 2019
+details, benchmark and some kernel-mode case study can be found on [slide](https://www.slideshare.net/wmliang/make-static-instrumentation-great-again-high-performance-fuzzing-for-windows-system) and [video](https://www.youtube.com/watch?v=OipNF8v2His), which is presented on BluehatIL 2019

 it is not so reliable and dirty, but it works and high-performance

-i reported bugs on office,gdiplus,jet,clfs,cng,hid,... by using this tool
+i reported bugs on office,gdiplus,jet,lnk,clfs,cng,hid by using this tool

 the instrumentation part on PE can be reused on many purpose

+ps. scripts run faster on non-windows

 ## How-to instrument

-**instrument 2 NOP on entry point of calc.exe**
+**example to instrument 2 NOP on entry point of calc.exe**

 ```
 ida.exe demo\calc.exe